inpharmaticist/ghsign/README.md

 # pysign
-Sign any message, auto push to github
+Sign any message, auto push to github.